radiomuseum/cohiradia-website/src/hardware_en.md

 2. unzip the file to a local directory (let's call it ~\LOCAL).
 The exe file as well as some auxiliary files and icons and the operating instructions (as pdf) are now created there.

-3. afterwards the desired AM broadband data files (e.g. RM2006clip_fcorr_i16_C_lo1100_r1250_c0.dat ...) need to be downloaded from [Archive](https://www.radiomuseum.org/cohiradia/#recording).
+3. afterwards the desired AM broadband data files (e.g. RM2006clip_fcorr_i16_C_lo1100_r1250_c0.dat ...) need to be downloaded from the [Archive](https://www.radiomuseum.org/cohiradia/#recording).
 It is recommended to save these files in separate directories.

 All zip files contain the respective operating instructions.
 Although the [video-Tutorial](https://cohiradia.radiomuseum.org/download/COHIRADIA_Installations_Tutorial.mp4) is no longer completely up to date with regard to some content (e.g. use of RFCorder version 1.0), it can generally be helpful as a supplement to the operating instructions.

-A detailed summary of all components tested to date and an overview of alternative hardware can be found in [Report 2023](https://cohiradia.radiomuseum.org/download/docs/Documentation/COHIRADIA_Report2023_dt.pdf).
+A detailed summary of all components tested to date and an overview of alternative hardware can be found in the [Report 2023](https://cohiradia.radiomuseum.org/download/docs/Documentation/COHIRADIA_Report2023_dt.pdf).

 <!-- comment -->